 Disclosure: Our recommendations are based on our testing, research and analysis.
 We may earn a commission on products purchased using links on this page.

 Those who have faced emergencies can tell you it is essential to get your first aid kit together and get familiar with first aid measures BEFORE you are confronted with an accident, emergency, or sudden illness.

-By Laura Pakis, Certified Dog Trainer and Professional Blogger
+By Laura Pakis, Certified Dog Trainer and Cynologist

-Many situations require fast and correct action to prevent further injury, infection or death.
-So assemble a first aid kit now, so that you’ll be ready when your pet (or a human) needs immediate help.
+Many situations require fast and correct action to prevent further injury, infection, or death.
+To assemble a first aid kit now so that you’ll be ready when your pet (or a human) needs immediate help.

 Be sure to read through the First Aid Kit list that follows.
-It will give you an idea of the situations that can and do come up.
+It will give you an idea of the situations that come up.
 Being prepared can keep a manageable incident from becoming health-threatening.
-It will reduce the chance of infection and further complications…reduce stress for everyone…cut recovery time…and empower you to effectively help.
+It will reduce the chance of infection and further complications… minimize stress for everyone…cut recovery time…and empower you to help effectively.
 Being prepared can even make the difference between life and death.

-Keep a first aid safety kit on hand at home and in your car.
-Take the one from your car with you when you travel with your pet.
+Keep a first aid safety kit at home and in your car.
+Take the one from your vehicle with you when traveling with your pet.

 Each kit should include the items listed.
 It might sound like a lot of stuff, but when an accident occurs, these items can help you save the health or life of an animal…or a human.

 - the closest emergency animal hospital and poison control hotlines